drBenway/pixi-vn-wiki/start/why.md

 Ren'Py framework is directly responsible for distributing the game on various devices.

 Pixi’VN is a library that does not deal with distributing the project.
-You can use various tools (Electron, Cordova, etc...) to distribute the project on various devices.
+You can use various tools (Tauri, Electron, Cordova, etc...) to distribute the project on various devices.
 Pixi’VN provides templates that already include the necessary configurations for distribution.

 | Device Distribution | Ren'Py | Pixi’VN |
 |---|---|---|